Foreign policy of the Biden administration: Kosovo and Serbia

 In February 2021, Biden sent letters to Kosovo's acting President Vjosa Osmani and Serbian President Aleksandar Vučić, urging the normalization of Kosovo–Serbia relations based on "mutual recognition" and expressing support for economic normalization agreements; Biden's engagement with the issue signaled a new U.S. focus on European security.
 Biden has said recognition of Kosovo is necessary for normalization of Serbia–U.S. relations.

+Lithuania

+In July 2023, Lithuania hosted 2023 Vilnius summit, receiving the US President Joe Biden along with around 40 other leaders.
+During the visit, President Biden gave a speech in Vilnius University.

+Netherlands

+In 2024, the Netherlands and the United States entered into security agreements with Ukraine in response to the Russian invasion of Ukraine as part of a larger NATO initiative to support Ukraine with ammunition and weapons systems.
+As part of the agreement the United States approved delivery of advanced F-16 fighter jets from the Netherlands to Ukraine.
+The appointment of Mark Rutte as Secretary General of NATO was favored by the United States president Joe Biden.

 Poland

 President Biden visited Poland on March 25–26, 2022.
 He held talks with Polish leaders and met Ukrainian refugees.
-He also made a speech in the courtyard of Royal Castle in Warsaw.
+He also delivered a speech in the courtyard of Royal Castle in Warsaw.
 He referred to the historical experiences of Poland, the Russian-Ukrainian war and the aggressive policy of Russia.
-The purpose of Biden's trip to Poland was to express NATO's unity and the US commitment to defend its allies.
+The purpose of Biden's trip to Poland was to express NATO's unity and the U.S. commitment to defend its allies.

+President Biden visited Poland for a second time February 20–22, 2023.

+Romania

+In 2024, the US Government informed its Romanian counterpart that the Romanian Armed Forces can access funds for the modernization programs through the Foreign Military Financing program.
+Under this program, the Romanian side can access up to 4 billion dollars in direct loans as well as up to 8 billion dollars attracted by contracting loans from the financial markets.

+Romania joined the Visa Waiver Program on January 10, 2025.